JoeMay-Dev/StringCounter/README.md

-# CharacterCount
+# Character Counter

-Simple UI used for work that counts the number of all characters in a string including blank spaces
+Simple widget for counting all characters in a string including blank spaces